johnnywz00/LetterInvaders/README.md

 "Letter Invaders" is a step up in difficulty, where the player has to type the letter shown on a descending ball before it ricochets its way to the bottom of the screen.
 It has levels of increasing difficulty and high scores.

 The event managing and game state registration are probably a bit of overkill for what this program is, but I was adopting someone else's approach for setting up an abstract SFML app when I was brand-new to GUI programming.
+I used the TGUI library to facilitate entering and displaying high scores, and the Thor library for its animator.

 ### FILE DESCRIPTIONS
 * **sfmlApp:**  Implements `main()` and the abstract app